MicroEJ/docs/SDK6UserGuide/testProject.rst

 Debug the Tests on Simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A test can be executed on the Simulator in debug mode by setting the testsuite property ``execution.mode`` to ``debug`` when executing the ``test`` task::
+A test can be executed on the Simulator in debug mode by setting the property ``debug.mode`` to ``true`` when executing the ``test`` task::

-   ./gradlew test --tests MyTest -Dmicroej.testsuite.properties.execution.mode="debug" -Dmicroej.testsuite.properties.debug.port="12000"
+   ./gradlew test --tests MyTest -P"debug.mode"=true -P"debug.port"=12000

 Once started, the Simulator waits for the connection of a debugger.